 The backstory here gives context for story development (David is sent away when his mother eventually remarries, unhappy partially due to his loyalty to his late father).

 Even though told via exposition, Dickens keeps David’s backstory interesting by including emotional description.
-Such as the loneliness implied by the metaphor describing David’s father’s gravestone as ‘locked out’ of the warmly lit house).
+Such as the loneliness implied by the metaphor describing David’s father’s gravestone as ‘locked out’ of the warmly lit house.

-- Dialogue – characters share intimate or revealing details of their pasts with each other as it becomes relevant to their unfolding experiences
+- Dialogue.
+Characters share intimate or revealing details of their pasts with each other as it becomes relevant to their unfolding experiences

-- Parallel time frames – a character’s story unfolds alongside an earlier time setting that shows a character’s past as it unfolded
+- Parallel time frames.
+A character’s story unfolds alongside an earlier time setting that shows a character’s past as it unfolded